Erev Shel Shoshanim: Other versions of the song

 During the '60s and '70s the song was recorded by various international singers, including Harry Belafonte, Olivera Katarina, Nana Mouskouri, Daliah Lavi, Victor Jara and Quilapayún, Martin Simpson and Miriam Makeba.
 In 1974, Yugoslav progressive rock band Dah recorded their hit song "Šošana", which featured a melody based on "Erev Shel Shoshanim".
 In 1975, after moving to Belgium and changing the name to Land, they recorded an English-language version of "Šošana" entitled "Shoshana", which became an international hit and made the song's melody a popular football chant.

 The song was translated in the 1960s into Armenian by Bob Tashjian and John Berberian, in which it is called "Yarus" or "Yars" (O, Rose!).
 John Berberian later recorded his version of the song with the translated lyrics.

 Juhani Forsberg used the melody, which he thought to be an Israeli folksong, in his song "Tiellä ken vaeltaa", which was later added to the hymnbook of Evangelical Lutheran Church of Finland.

 The melody of the song is also used for the Polish Catholic song "Jeden jest tylko Pan (There is only one God)", with the lyrics being about the church being the house of God.

 A version of the song was sampled in the 2016 hit song, "Save Me" by French pop artist The Parakit.

+The song’s use of a minor key opening up into the subdominant chord inspired rock band The Lovin’ Spoonful’s lead singer John Sebastian to write the melody for ”Summer in the City.”